lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/model_details_say_scripts.md

 - Opioid Use Disorder (OUD)
 - Other

-**Base Case:**
+**Base Case - Session 7:**

   + Q - What does medication management look like in our team if we make no new decisions?
-  + H - If we make no new decisions then we will reach the same proportion of our patients with medication assisted therapy for OUD.
+  + H - If we make no new decisions then we will rwho need eeach the same proportion of our patients with medication assisted therapy for OUD.
-  + F - We can see our Return-to-clinic Visit Interval (RVI) in the base case is the same for all patient needs, but we'd like to better meet more specific needs of patients who need evidence-based pharmacotherapy (EBPharm).
+  + F - We can see our Return-to-clinic Visit Interval (RVI) in the base case is the same for all patient needs, but we'd like to better meet more specific needs of patients vidence-based pharmacotherapy (EBPharm).
   + D - Next time we will experiment with increasing our referrals to OUD EBPharm.

-**Experiment 1:**
+**Experiment 1 - Session 8:**
   + Q - Can we serve 4 new patients with OUD each week? -- no  :(
   + H - If our referral rate for OUD is 2 pts per month (0.5 per week), and we allocate 40% of our x-waiver slots to OUD treatment, and 40% to Other Needs, and we change our RVI for depression to 12 weeks, and the RVI for OUD to 4 weeks (in line with our quality standards), then we will serve more OUD patients with our existing team staff, without increasing the wait time for new depression patients.
   + F - We met our goal of getting more patients into MAT for OUD! by having a more realistic referral rate, using more x-waiver provider supply, and adjusting our RVIs for depression and OUD in line with quality standards.
   + D - I am going change how I order my return to clinics for OUD and depression; allocate ~40% of my time to OUD patients; conduct a few more experiments to refine the allocation of my time to better balance trade-offs between patient needs.

-**Experiment 2:**
+**Experiment 2 - Session 9:**
   + Q - how do we best allocate our x waiver appointments to serve 4 new OUD patients per week?
   + H- If we increase our proportion of appointments with an X waiver to 10%, then it will increase the starting rate.
   + F - fears confirmed: if we increase the proportion of x-waiver slots to 10%, it does increase the starting rate for OUD MM to about 1 patient/month.
 But it also increased the wait times for patients with other needs.
   + D - Tradeoff is bad.
 Increasing referrals and reallocating appointments is not enough to serve the new OUD patients without an impact on our other patients.

-**Experiment 3:**
+**Experiment 3 - Session 10 - Combine experiments 1 and 2:**
   + Q - If we get an increase in patients with OUD, can we serve them?
   + H - An increase in referrals of OUD patients will increase patients waiting start MM service, which will increase the starting rate.
   + F - An increase in patients with OUD, with no other changes ,  increases patients waiting to start MM.